 Step 2: Glue and clean up the edges

 Glue each piece down in it’s spot carefully and wait several hours for the glue to dry.
 Then flip over the table so the plywood is visible and cut off the extra wood with the jigsaw.
 We did a horrible (like truly horrible) job cutting straight lines here so I would suggest clamping a straight edge to the plywood as a guide.
-Or you could use a circle saw if you’re fancy like that.
+Or you could use a circular saw if you’re fancy like that.

 Step 3: Add border with 1x2x8 boards

 Measure on the 1x2x8 boards the lengths of the sides of the top and make 45 degree cuts on the ends.
 Make sure you are cutting so that the lengths of the sides are the shorter ends of the 1×2 boards.
 Glue them to the sides of the top so they make the outsides smooth and nice.
 You can see how horrible our jigsaw cuts were in the picture below – look at all that space between the edges!
 Yikes!

 Step 4: Add lots and lots of wood filler

 To fix all those gaps, add some wood filler!
 As you can see, our table ended up being 90% wood filler.
 Whoops!
 If you are doing this much wood filler, make sure you let it dry overnight before sanding.
 Also wipe off all that excess wood filler about 30 minutes after you apply it to avoid orange residue.